Backend Architecture & Platform Strategy

 FAQ

-Backend Architecture Consulting focuses on system design, scalability strategy, and architectural decisions.
+Architecture & Systems Consulting focuses on system design, scalability strategy, and architectural decisions.
 Backend Development is the implementation phase.
 We often do consulting first to validate architecture, then implement or guide your team through implementation.

 A typical architecture review takes 1-2 weeks, depending on system complexity.
 This includes analysis, documentation review, interviews with your team, and a written report with recommendations.